English | Suomi

 - The Finnish Transport and Communications Agency (Liikenne- ja viestintävirasto, Traficom) is an authority for licence, registration and approval matters.
 It ensures access to high-quality and secure communications connections and services.

 - The Ministry of Agriculture and Forestry is the managing authority for the rural development programme of Mainland Finland and is responsible for broadband projects funded from the rural development programme.

-- The Agency for Rural Affairs is responsible for the implementation and monitoring of broadband projects funded by the rural development programme.
+- The Finnish Food Authority is responsible for the implementation and monitoring of broadband projects funded by the rural development programme.

 - Regional councils, the Centre for Economic Development, Transport and the Environment and municipalities are also involved in the implementation of publicly subsidised broadband projects.

 Main aims and measures for broadband development

 In May 2012, the Finnish Government released an updated broadband action plan, albeit without introducing major changes.
 Target-wise, 99% of all permanent residences and offices should be located within 2 km of a fibre optic or cable network that enables connections of 100 Mbps.
 In areas where such networks will not be built by market players, a range of local projects are implemented to expand coverage with the necessary middle-mile segments.